RunMat

 • Optional balancing keywords ('balance', 'nobalance') are accepted.
 Balancing defaults to on; the current implementation leaves balancing as a no-op while retaining the option for forward compatibility.

-If any output requires complex storage or you pass 'nobalance', RunMat automatically falls back to the host implementation and returns CPU-resident arrays.
+If any output requires complex storage, you pass generalized eig(A,B), or you pass 'nobalance', RunMat automatically falls back to the host implementation and returns CPU-resident arrays.
 The 'vector' selector also triggers this transparent host fallback today.
 Reapply gpuArray if you want to continue on the device after such a fallback.

 Because eig is a residency sink, the fusion planner treats it as a barrier and does not attempt to fuse surrounding elementwise work.